How to Read a Homeowners Insurance Policy

 Review dwelling coverage limits

-Coverage A should reflect the cost to rebuild the home from the ground up, not its market value, appraised value, or purchase price.
-Rebuild costs vary by region and increase over time as labor and materials prices rise.
-If you've added a room, finished a basement, or upgraded a kitchen, the original dwelling limit is almost certainly too low.
-Review this figure annually and after any renovation.
-Some insurers offer an inflation guard endorsement that automatically adjusts the limit each year.
+Coverage A should match the cost to rebuild the home from the ground up, not its market value, appraised value or purchase price.
+Rebuild costs vary by region.
+They also climb over time as labor and materials get more expensive.
+If you've added a room, finished a basement or upgraded a kitchen, your original dwelling limit is almost certainly too low now.
+Reassess this figure every year and after any renovation.
+Some insurers offer an inflation guard endorsement that adjusts the limit automatically each year.

 3. 3